LafeLabs/thing/README.md

 - smooth out the robot control hypercube editing
 - give away enough robots to enough people who will replicate that replication becomes exponential without any further investment
 - build up all CJK characters in geometron by building strokes then simple radicals, more complex radicals and compound characters in a fractal way
+- get some system working for printing tablets which can be easily optically scanned in using a browser
+- use levers to step down scale of stage motion

 ## Physical Kit